 Trump, Omarosa trade insults, charges

-WASHINGTON (AP) — President Donald Trump and former aide Omarosa Manigault Newman faced off Monday in a messy clash that involved an explosive tell-all book, secret recordings and plenty of insults — reviving their roles as reality show boss and villain.
+President Donald Trump and former aide Omarosa Manigault Newman faced off Monday in a messy clash that involved an explosive tell-all book, secret recordings and plenty of insults – reviving their roles as reality-show boss and villain.

-Trump accused Youngstown native Manigault Newman, the former White House liaison to black voters, as “wacky” and “not smart” after his former co-star revealed her recording of a phone conversation with the president during a media blitz for her new book.
+Trump accused Manigault Newman, the former White House liaison to black voters, as being “wacky” and “not smart” after his former co-star revealed her recording of a phone conversation with the president during a media blitz for her new book.

 Beyond their war of words, the row touched on several sensitive issues in Trump’s White House, including a lack of racial diversity among senior officials, security in the executive mansion, a culture that some there feel borders on paranoia and the extraordinary measures used to keep ex-employees quiet.

-The dispute has been building for days as Manigault Newman promotes her memoir “Unhinged,” which comes out officially Tuesday.
+The dispute has been building for days as Manigault Newman, a Youngstown native and graduate of The Rayen School, promotes her memoir “Unhinged,” which comes out officially on Tuesday.
 The book paints a damning picture of Trump, including her claim that he used racial slurs on the set of his reality show “The Apprentice.”

 In a series of interviews on NBC, Manigault Newman also revealed two audio recordings from her time at the White House, including portions of a recording of her firing by chief of staff John Kelly, which she says occurred in the high-security Situation Room, and a phone call with Trump after she was fired.